 When the AMF creates or updates an Access and Mobility Policy Association for a UE, the AMF may include the IDs of the NWDAF containing AnLF that are used by the AMF, along with their Analytic ID(s), in the Npcf_AMPolicyControl_Create/Update service operations, as illustrated in Figure 5.8.4-1.
 See details in TS 29.507 [24].

-Figure 5.8.4-1: PCF leaning from AMF NWDAFs containing AnLF
+Figure 5.8.4-1: PCF learning the NWDAF information from the AMF

 The PCF may select those NWDAF instances discovered through the Npcf_AMPolicyControl_Create/Update request as the ones to use for their associated analytic ID(s) for the UE for which those AM Policy Associations are related to.